- Paddle-tail Jigs Entice Deepwater Smallmouth Bass during PEAK Color Foliage

 The air tasted fresh.
 One ray of sunlight was flickering through a tall tree to the east, lighting up the top layer of fog not far from Lake George Village.
 We were here to fish for October bass.

 The steamy vapor of hot coffee was bidding to escape my thermos lock-top cup.
 The morning chill and hot java was perfect for a wake-up solution that followed a late campfire with friends the night before.
 The coffee sparked my step as I studied the heavy fog cover on Lake George at 7:15 in the morning.

 Adirondack serenity was everywhere.
-Nature in this Warren County, NY, location was complete with stunning foliage color.
+Nature in this Warren County (New York) location was complete with stunning foliage color.
 Very satisfying.
 It’s hard to find wilderness-perfect moments in time, but I knew this was one of those.

 A blue heron was beak fishing for breakfast to my immediate left.
 A dozen wood ducks were bobbing the weeds along a shoreline of boat docks in Dunham Bay.
 Overhead, there was a flock of Canada Geese silently flapping southward high above the fog.
 They were not honking, they were apparently in stealth mode, except their wings created a slick-moving wind sound that had caught my attention.
 More to study about that species, I thought.
 We never stop learning.
 I grinned.
 Getting to 70 years young and still learning, life is good when you visit Lake George.